Motives and Reasons

 2.3 The poisoned chalice

-The wording of topos # 19, “some possible motive for an event or state of things is the real one”; is rather puzzling.
+The wording of topos # 19,–“some possible motive for an event or state of things is the real one”–may seem puzzling.
 It fits the enthymemes:

-A gift was given in order to cause pain by its withdrawal.
+A gift was given in order to cause pain through its subsequent withdrawal.

 Gods give to many great prosperity, / Not out of good will towards them, but to make / Their ruin more conspicuous.
 (Rhet., II, 23, 19; XX p.
 371)

-The topos operates a dramatic negative reinterpretation of an act that was evaluated positively.
+The topos involves a dramatic negative reinterpretation of an act that was previously viewed positively.

-He seduced her not out of love but out of hate / greed / to make him suffer by leaving him later
+He seduced her not out of love but out of hate to make her suffer by leaving her.

-This is the principle of the “dinner game”, “they invited me not as a friend, but to make fun of me”.
-This technique for narrowing the cognitive and affective discrepancy, particularly effective for destroying a sense of gratitude, see emotion.
+This is the principle behind the “dinner game”, « They invited me not as a friend, but to make fun of me.”
+This technique is particularly effective for destroying a sense of gratitude, see emotion.